Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 NOTE: The Hazel Hughes' account does NOT say Emma Gill went into the work in 1888!
 Emma Gill was Garrett and Hazel Hughes' aunt, on their mother's side.
 Ellis Island records show that Emma Gill of Co.
 Meath, Ireland emigrated thru New York on December 8, 1904, at the age of 33 years.
 The boat on which Emma Gill traveled is the Oceanic.
 For a copy of the hand written manifest, Click Here.

 Emma Gill entered the work in 1900.
 The 1905 Workers List is the earliest workers list to be found and it states THE YEAR each worker on that list entered the work.
-The very FIRST sister workers went into the work in THE YEAR 1900, and they were Emma Gill, Jennie Gill & Sara Rogers.
+The very FIRST sister workers went into the work in THE YEAR 1900, and they were Emma Gill, Jennie Gill & Sarah Rogers.
 Since Emma was 33 when she boarded the ship to America in December, 1904, then she was approximately 29 years old when she entered the work in 1900.
 Emma Gill died in 1944, and is believed to be buried in West Hanney, UK, where her brother William (Willie) is buried.

 At Willie Gill's funeral, June 5, 1951, Jack Jackson stated that by his calculations, it was 53 years and 8 months since Willie, with some others at Rathmolyon, made their choice.
 This takes us back to October, 1897.
 Willie was the brother of Emma Gill and Jennie Gill, all three of whom went into the work in 1900, per the 1905 Workers list.